-Fluffy chicks and ducklings are popular Easter gifts—they're adorable, soft and irresistible, but they're not always an appropriate gift choice.
-While spring and Easter cards, children's books and toys tell a sweet story of fluffy chicks, they fail to tell the whole story of these real, live birds and why they should never be given as holiday gifts.
+Fluffy chicks and ducklings are popular Easter gifts—they're adorable, soft, and irresistible, but they're not always an appropriate gift choice.
+While spring and Easter cards, children's books, and toys tell a sweet story of fluffy chicks, they fail to tell the whole story of these real, live birds and why they should never be given as novelty gifts.

 Chicks and Ducklings as Pets

 Chicks and ducklings are not toys, they are live, domestic birds that require special care and dedication to keep as pets.

 Unless you are experienced in keeping livestock or plan to raise the birds for food, it is important to realize that they require both indoor shelter and outdoor exercise areas.
 Ducklings also require a safe location for swimming.
 Both of these birds have special requirements for feeding that a typical pet store cannot meet, and they will also need appropriate care from an agricultural veterinarian experienced with farm birds.

 If you are prepared to meet the bird's needs to keep it as a pet, first check local zoning regulations.
 Many cities consider chickens and ducks as livestock rather than pets, and they may not be permitted in residential zones.
 Then, investigate different breeds of chickens and ducks to be sure you are choosing one that you can properly care for throughout its life.
 These birds quickly outgrow the cute, "Easter" stage and will live for years.
 If you are not willing to make the commitment for the bird's lifetime, it is best to avoid becoming involved with chicks and ducklings.

 When peeping chicks are offered for sale each spring, many would-be buyers don't realize the hazards that Easter chicks and ducklings can present, particularly to the young children they may be given to as gifts.
 These small birds have sharp talons and bills, and they can easily scratch and bite.